-We did not raise funds in the first quarter of 2019 but we intend to raise capital in the second quarter of 2019.
+The Company intends to raise additional capital during of 2019.
 The amount required will be dependent on current operations, future investment and the execution of our business plan.
 We do not have any formal commitments or arrangements for the sales of stock or the advancement or loan of funds at this time.
 There can be no assurance that such additional financing will be available to us on acceptable terms, or at market pricing, or at all.
 Our failure to obtain financing would have a material adverse effect on the organization.